Hands-On Workshop

 1. Find any image you want and save it in the _assets/images/figures/ folder (the file name must be all lowercase and use dashes instead of spaces)

-2. Go to the figures.yaml file and create a new entry (the indentations must be aligned with all the other entries or you will receive an error)
+2. Go to the figures.yaml file and create a new entry.
+A new entry leads off with a dash.
+Make sure that all text indentations are aligned with the other entries or your will receive an error when you try to preview.

-3. Create an id for that image (must be all lowercase and use dashes instead of spaces) and write whatever you want for the label, caption, and credit
+3. Create an id for that image (must be all lowercase and use dashes instead of spaces and also must start with a letter) and write whatever you want for the label, caption, and credit

 4. The src will be figures/ plus the image file name